History

 Summer Staff and Waypoint

-When HCBC began, so did the Summer Staff ministry.
-The high-school and college-aged staff served food, cleaned rooms, and maintained the grounds for room-and-board only in the early summers.
-Today’s staffers continue to serve in ministry while encouraging personal and spiritual growth through carefully planned programs, including chapel sessions and group studies.
-As a result, hundreds of those who served have become pastors and missionaries.
+When HCBC began, so did its Summer Staff ministry.
+The high-school and college-aged staff served food, cleaned rooms, and maintained grounds for room-and-board in the early summers.
+Today’s staffers continue serving while growing personally and spiritually through carefully-planned programs, worship, and group studies.
+As a result, hundreds of those who served on staff have become pastors and missionaries.

-HCBC expanded its ministry to college-aged young adults with the discipleship program Waypoint, in 2019.
-This carefully designed program equips people to see God’s guidance in their lives through Bible study, college-level courses, mentorship, and practical application.
+HCBC expanded its ministry to young adults with the discipleship program Waypoint in 2019.
+This carefully designed program equips people to see God’s guidance in their lives through Bible study, college courses, mentorship, and practical application.

 HCBC has provided many other local ministry programs throughout the years.